hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/assign-uv-tile.md

 On blendshapes that shrink the body, this preserves the end caps, so the blendshape still has an effect on the mesh.

-This might help with some avatar models, **however, this will have no effect effect on blendshapes that have no edge loops separating vertices apart.**
+This might help with some avatar models, however, this will have no effect on blendshapes that have no edge loops separating vertices apart.

 <video controls muted width="816">
     <source src={require('../img/YkcjjmKw2G.mp4').default}/>